 A pre-entry postgraduate qualification is not needed.

-You will need to have:
+You'll need to have:

-- the ability and desire to sell;
+- the ability and desire to sell

-- excellent communication skills;
+- excellent communication skills

-- a positive, confident and determined approach;
+- a positive, confident and determined approach

-- resilience and the ability to cope with rejection;
+- resilience and the ability to cope with rejection

-- a high degree of self-motivation and ambition;
+- a high degree of self-motivation and ambition

-- the skills to work both independently and as part of a team;
+- the skills to work both independently and as part of a team

-- the capability to flourish in a competitive environment;
+- the capability to flourish in a competitive environment

-- a good level of numeracy.
+- a good level of numeracy

-For most sales positions, a full driving licence is essential.
+- a full driving licence

 A number of larger companies recruit for sales positions as part of their graduate training portfolio.
 The training is sometimes combined with marketing, as organisations seek graduates who will work towards becoming commercial leaders of the future.

-- fast moving consumer goods (FMCGs), such as food and drink, dry commodities, tobacco and alcohol;
+- fast-moving consumer goods (FMCGs), such as food and drink, dry commodities, tobacco and alcohol

-- technical, including automotive, aerospace, IT, electronics, construction and communications;
+- technical, including automotive, aerospace, IT, electronics, construction and communications

-- business, such as consulting and advice, training, software and cloud-based computing services;
+- business, such as consulting and advice, training, software and cloud-based computing services

-- advertising, including magazine publishers, radio, television, web and text message;
+- advertising, including magazine publishers, radio, television, web and text message

-- pharmaceuticals, such as medical supplies and services;
+- pharmaceuticals, such as medical supplies and services

 - financial, including banks and financial services providers.